kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/wasi.md

 ## Overview

-CAPZ enables you to create WebAssembly (Wasm) / WASI pod workloads targeting either [Deislabs Slight](https://github.com/deislabs/spiderlightning) or [Fermyon Spin](https://github.com/fermyon/spin) frameworks for building and running fast, secure microservices on Kubernetes (v1.23.16+, v1.24.10+, v1.25.6+, v1.26.1+, and newer Kubernetes versions).
+CAPZ enables you to create WebAssembly (Wasm) / WASI pod workloads targeting [Deislabs Slight](https://github.com/deislabs/spiderlightning), [Fermyon Spin](https://github.com/fermyon/spin), or [VMware Wasm Workers Server](https://workers.wasmlabs.dev) frameworks for building and running fast, secure microservices on Kubernetes.
+> **NOTE**: Images built with [image-builder](https://github.com/kubernetes-sigs/image-builder) version v0.1.17 or later support all three Wasm runtimes.

-Both of the runtimes (slight and spin) for running Wasm workloads use [Wasmtime](https://wasmtime.dev) embedded in containerd shims via the [deislabs/containerd-wasm-shims](https://github.com/deislabs/containerd-wasm-shims) project which is built upon [containerd/runwasi](https://github.com/containerd/runwasi).
+All of the runtimes (slight, spin, and wws) for running Wasm workloads use [Wasmtime](https://wasmtime.dev) embedded in containerd shims via the [deislabs/containerd-wasm-shims](https://github.com/deislabs/containerd-wasm-shims) project which is built upon [containerd/runwasi](https://github.com/containerd/runwasi).
 These containerd shims enable Kubernetes to run Wasm workloads without needing to embed the Wasm runtime in each OCI image.

-## Slight (SpiderLightning)
+## Deislabs Slight (SpiderLightning)
 Slight (or Spiderlightning) is an open source wasmtime-based runtime that provides cloud capabilities to Wasm microservices.
 These capabilities include key/value, pub/sub, and much more.

 ## Fermyon Spin
-"Spin is an open source framework for building and running fast, secure, and composable cloud microservices with WebAssembly.
-It aims to be the easiest way to get started with WebAssembly microservices, and takes advantage of the latest developments in the WebAssembly component model and Wasmtime runtime."
+Spin is an open source framework for building and running fast, secure, and composable cloud microservices with WebAssembly.
+It aims to be the easiest way to get started with WebAssembly microservices, and takes advantage of the latest developments in the WebAssembly component model and Wasmtime runtime.

+## VMware Wasm Workers Server
+Wasm Workers Server is an open source framework that allows you to develop and run serverless applications using a lightweight construct called "workers".
+The server itself is implemented as a self-contained binary that routes HTTP requests to a WebAssembly runtime that hosts the workers.

 ### Applying the Wasm Runtime Classes
-By default, CAPZ reference virtual machine images include containerd shims to run both `slight` and `spin` workloads.
-To inform Kubernetes about the ability to run these workloads on CAPZ nodes, you will need to apply a runtime class for each runtime (`slight` and `spin`) to your workload cluster.
+By default, CAPZ reference virtual machine images include containerd shims to run `slight`, `spin`, and `wws` workloads.
+To inform Kubernetes about the ability to run these workloads on CAPZ nodes, you will need to apply a runtime class for each runtime (`slight`, `spin`, `wws`) to your workload cluster.
+Create a `wasm-runtimes.yaml` file with the following contents:

 ```yaml
 ---